 Galleria De Paco & the Catacomb Lounge

-Literally EVERYONE I met recommended that I visit the Galleria De Paco!
+Literally EVERYONE I met recommended that one of the best things to do in Waterloo is to visit Galleria De Paco!
 The walls and ceiling of this Waterloo restaurant have been SPRAY PAINTED with a re-creation of Michelangelo’s artwork on the ceiling of the Sistine Chapel in Italy!
 If you are travelling more on a budget, I recommend eating/drinking at the Catacomb Lounge, underneath the Galleria De Paco.
 You still enter in through the front door of the Catacomb Lounge, can witness Paco Rosic’s amazing artwork and then go down the stairs into the bar.
 I recommend the Forbidden Apple martini and the bacon wrapped chicken skewers!

 Hansen’s Dairy is a locally owned farm that offers tours and hands on experiences (I hear the tour is very good!), but they also have store fronts in both Waterloo and Cedar Falls.
 I visited because of my love of ice cream (in fact I went back every day!), having homemade raspberry soft serve one day and vanilla cream soda floats on the other two!
 I was expecting to receive a cream soda with a ball of ice cream plopped in the top, but the whole cup was filled up with ice cream and the cream soda was more like a topping!
 Amazing!
 So cheap as well!